-World Down Syndrome Day is celebrated on 21 March each year.
-This year, Classes will use the Lots of Socks theme created by Down Syndrome International and celebrate World Down Syndrome Day on Wednesday, 21 March which is also Harmony Day.
-On this day, we ask that your child wear socks of their choice to school.
-They can be bright, colourful, short or long, the choice is endless!
+World Down Syndrome Day is also celebrated on 21 March each year.
+This year, many classes will use the Lots of Socks theme created by Down Syndrome International and celebrate World Down Syndrome Day on this Thursday, 21 March which is also Harmony Day.

 During the day we will be discussing what makes us all unique as well as Down syndrome.
 We will talk about inclusion and how we can all help each other to feel included.